developeramarish/coding-challenge-shopping-list/README.md

 # coding-challenge-shopping-list

+## Future Improvements
+* The in-memory store is just a crude static property.
+This causes issues when the Unit Tests are all run together.
+This means some of the Unit Tests currently need to be run individually.

 ## Brief
 We want to have a web service in either MVC or Web API that will enable us to populate a shopping list for our office.
 So here is how we want you to